2021 in Review, 2022 in Preview

 In 2021, IOTA underwent a radical transformation.

-This year, the vision behind IOTA grew from being an infrastructure for the Internet of Things (IoT) and the machine economy to a foundational layer on which different networks and decentralized token economies can be built, secured and connected through the IOTA ledger.
-This vision sees IOTA becoming one of the most adopted ledgers not just in the industrial sector but one of the main players in the crypto world.
+This year, the vision behind IOTA grew from being an infrastructure for the Internet of Things and the machine economy to being a foundational layer on which different networks and decentralized token economies can be built, secured and connected through the IOTA ledger.
+This vision sees IOTA becoming one of the most adopted ledgers not just in the industrial sector but in the crypto world.
 In the meantime, the IOTA Foundation grows from strength to strength, with over 180 team members comprising over 30 nationalities at the end of 2021 compared to 120 team members at the end of 2020.

 Base layer: Ushering in a new era with Chrysalis

 Setting the stage for the amazing developments in 2021 was the launch of the Chrysalis network upgrade in April this year.
 The most extensive upgrade in IOTA’s history, Chrysalis future-proofed the IOTA ledger, re-building IOTA from top to bottom and resulting in what is essentially a new protocol.
 It introduced several upgrades to the IOTA networks, including:

 - A change of signature schemes, with Edwards-curve Digital Signature Algorithm (EdDSA) replacing Winternitz One-Time Signature Scheme.